Want to donate blood for money? Good. You’re helping people while helping yourself.

 Does donating plasma harm your body?

 Blood plasma is the single largest component of your blood.
-It’s about 90% water (pretty cool getting paid to donate water) salts, enzymes, antibodies and proteins.
-When you donate, you’re donating your plasma which means you’ll be missing it afterwards.
+Plasma is about 90% water (pretty cool getting paid to donate water) salts, enzymes, antibodies and proteins.
+When you donate, it’s the plasma most blood banks want.
 The good news is that staying hydrated before and after donating means you will minimize the after affects of donating.
 After affects mainly include feeling tired and having a sore arm from the needle.

 Your body begins replenishing its blood plasma supply as soon as you begin to have it withdrawn.
 So while you are giving away plasma in the short-term, it will quickly return to normal levels within two days.
 What’s important is that you get hydrated before donating and stay hydrated afterwards.
 This is accomplished by simply drinking water and/or salty sports drinks such as Gatorade as they help replenish the salt content in your plasma.
 By staying hydrated, you will likely have no negative after affects except for maybe a slightly sore arm.

 Does Donating Blood Hurt?
-Will It Leave Scars on My Arms like Drug Addicts?
+Will It Leave Scars on My Arms?

 Does donating blood hurt?
 When the needle gets inserted, there’s some initial slight discomfort.
 Most people agree it hurts less than a shot.
 To help alleviate any pain you do experience during insertion, wiggle your fingers or squeeze one of those stress relief balls you may be given.
 Moving the muscles in your arm stimulates blood flow to your muscles which deadens the nerves in your arm and of course lessens the pain.

-After you donate once or twice, it will be no big deal.
+After you donate once or twice, it won’t be a big deal.

 Donating blood does not leave scars because the time between donations is enough for your body to do what’s called regeneration.
 A body either regenerates itself or repairs itself.
 Regeneration means your body gets returned to ‘like new’ condition.
 Repair means scarring.
 You won’t be giving blood enough to induce scarring unless you’re very old and your regeneration process has slowed greatly.
 To take extra precautions, it’s wise to use a product such as NEOSPORIN afterwards to quicken healing time.
 Also, switch which arm you use each time you give.
 Your veins will not collapse either because you cannot give blood often enough for this to happen.
 It’s one reason why there are limits as to how often a person can give.